MarkusCohenheim/moore-machine/usecase.md

 # Use Case
 Here is a list of all use cases that are supposed to succeed or fail.

-## Create Moore Machine without an initial state
+## Create Moore Machine without an Initial State
 A state machine should at least have an initial state.

 ## Create Moore Machine with duplicate State Labels